berzerk0/GitPage/CTF-Writeups/Mirai-HTB.md

 * __Mirai__ is an extremely successful botnet that gained access by merely trying the default credentials to IoT devices.

-If using default passwords worked well enough to make international headlines, surely default passwords will be good enough for us.
+If the use of default passwords worked well enough create a globally significant botnet, they might will be good enough for us, too.

 <br>
 ![a5.5 - search for default password](https://i.imgur.com/rZJNhqQ.png)
 <br>

-Ultimately, I found the answer on a [reddit post.](https://www.reddit.com/r/pihole/comments/6eqyw4/pihole_ssh_login/)
+Ultimately, I found the password in a [reddit post.](https://www.reddit.com/r/pihole/comments/6eqyw4/pihole_ssh_login/)

-The search results contained the full credentials, both username and password. <br>
+This post contained the full credentials, both username and password.
 Web access is nice, but with full creds we can go right after SSH.

 * `ssh pi@10.10.10.48`